Broad takes five as England dominate Ireland

 On an ideal day for England, opener Zak Crawley ended a run of eight Test innings without a half-century, riding a degree of good fortune to make 56.

-Crawley added 109 for the first wicket with Ben Duckett before being caught and bowled by Ireland debutant Fionn Hand.
+Crawley shared 109 for the first wicket with Ben Duckett before being caught and bowled by Ireland debutant Fionn Hand.

 Duckett continued his fine form in moving to 60 not out, joined by Ollie Pope, who is unbeaten on 29.